What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 • Slight difficulty with complex daily living activities such as grooming and work

-Management of the preclinical stage
+Management of symptoms in the preclinical stage

 Alzheimer's disease with mild cognitive impairment